 - Communicative: When you have an important legal question for your lawyer, you should be able to reach him or her fairly quickly.
 If you have to play phone tag or wait days for your lawyer to call you back, he or she probably isn’t the right person to help you.
 Additionally, a business lawyer should take the time to explain any legal terms you might not be familiar with.
 Dealing with the legal aspects of a business can be overwhelming, so it’s important to have a lawyer who thoroughly explains everything.

-- Problem Solver: A skilled business lawyer in New Haven, CT should have excellent problem solving skillers.
+- Problem Solver: A skilled business lawyer should have excellent problem-solving skills.
 Instead of offering you mere compromises, he or she should be able to come up with solutions.
 When you’re drafting a contract or facing litigation, for example, you need someone to guide you and protect your best interests.

 - Assertive: When your business is facing serious matters, like contract disputes, it’s critical to have an assertive lawyer on your side.
 Your lawyer should be able to stand up for your rights and not be a pushover.